H1N1 influenza (swine flu)

 - Cleaning frequently touched objects, like phones

-A vaccine for the H1N1 strain of the flu has been approved and is becoming available across the United States.
-H1N1 protection is not included in the 2009 seasonal flu vaccine.
-Public health officials recommend having both the seasonal flu vaccine and the H1N1 vaccine.
+A vaccine for the H1N1 strain of the flu has been approved and is available across the United States.
+In 2013 the standard flu vaccine was made to provide protection against H1N1.
 Remember, flu vaccines only last for one season, so to gain protection against the current year's flu strains it's important to get a vaccine each year.

 Because flu symptoms resulting from H1N1 have been relatively mild, treatment is the same as standard treatment for any flu virus.
 This means getting lots of rest and fluids, taking a fever-reducer, staying away from public places, and monitoring symptoms.
-Anti-viral flu treatments may be prescribed for people who test positive for any strain of influenza virus (including H1N1).
+Anti-viral flu treatments may be prescribed for people who test positive for any strain of influenza virus (including H1N1) and are best if started within 48 hours of the first symptoms.
 The Centers for Disease Control are not recommending that health care providers test to determine which strain of the flu a person may have.
 For most people, because there is no difference in treatment, it is not necessary to determine which flu strain is causing illness.
 It is important to remember that antibiotics will not help against any type of flu.